 The need to conduct PMI testing on in-service pipelines is increasing every year.
-The question arises how to conduct PMI testing on a active or already installed pipeline.
-Below is a general overview of the steps involved with conducting PMI testing.
+The question arises how to conduct PMI testing on an active or already installed pipeline.
+Below is a general overview of the steps involved in conducting PMI testing.

 - Apply and receive a “Hot Work Permit” or “Fire Permit” before working on the pipeline.

 - Remove the insulation wrap or paint from the exterior of the line.

 - Prepare the pipes surface with a 36 grit aluminum oxide grinding disc.